proangelos/ah-sandbox-tooling/README.md

 `repos.sh` is the source of truth for the actual paths, base/optional grouping, and default branches.
 This file is just the "why" behind its shape.

+## How sandbox worktrees & branches work

+Each repo in a sandbox is a `git worktree` of the matching source repo, not a clone -- it shares that repo's `.git` object store and history, and shows up in `git -C <source> worktree list`.
+This is also why `.env` and any other untracked file never appear in a sandbox: a worktree only populates tracked files, regardless of what's sitting in the source repo's own working tree.

+**Base branch.** Before creating the worktree, `create.sh` runs `git fetch origin <branch>` in the source repo (`<branch>` = `DEFAULT_BRANCH`, or that repo's entry in `BRANCH_OVERRIDES` -- see `repos.sh`), then branches the worktree off `origin/<branch>`.
+Sandboxes always start from a fresh remote-fetched state this way, independent of whatever branch/commit the source repo's own checkout happens to be sitting on.

+**Local branch name.** Always `sandbox/<n>/<repo>`, keyed off the sandbox's numeric index only -- never its optional `-<title>` suffix.
+This is what lets a titled sandbox dir (`3-docsTile/`) still resolve cleanly by index alone.

+**No default tracking.** The worktree is created with `--no-track`.
+Without it, git's `branch.autoSetupMerge` default would silently set the new branch to track `origin/<branch>` (e.g. `master`) just for having been branched from it -- a live wire, since pushing to `@{upstream}` later would go straight to master.
+With no tracking configured, a bare `git push` simply has nowhere to go until you tell it where.

+**`PUSH_AS=<name>` (optional).** Wires that one worktree's branch to track `origin/<name>` instead, so a bare `git push` goes straight there:

+- `branch.sandbox/<n>/<repo>.remote` / `.merge` are set to point at
+  `origin/<name>`.
+These live in the source repo's shared config (branches are a shared, exclusively-checked-out resource, same as any real feature branch), not anything worktree-specific.
+- `push.default upstream` is set too, but scoped to *this worktree only* via `git config --worktree` (after enabling `extensions.worktreeConfig` once per source repo).
+This is what allows a push to a differently-named upstream without requiring `-u`/an explicit refspec, and critically, without changing push behavior for the source repo's main checkout or any of its other worktrees.

+Without `PUSH_AS`, none of the above is touched -- push manually with an explicit refspec (`git push origin HEAD:<remote-branch>`).

+**Teardown.** `destroy.sh` runs `git worktree remove --force` and `git branch -D` for each repo *from the source repo*, not the sandbox dir.
+Deleting the branch automatically strips its `branch.<name>.*` config, so any `PUSH_AS` wiring cleans itself up with it -- no separate cleanup step needed.